Bart's Girlfriend: Cultural references

-In the beginning of the episode, the parents chase the children in a cornfield to eventually round them up for church, which parodies a similar scene from the 1968 film Planet of the Apes, where the humans are rounded up by apes.
+In the beginning, the parents chase the children in a cornfield to eventually round them up for church, which parodies a similar scene from Planet of the Apes (1968), where the humans are rounded up by apes.
 As Bart sits in church playing with his Troll Doll, he sings a parodied version of Soul Man (popularised by Sam & Dave).
+When Homer is musing over Bart's first date, he begins to sing "Sunrise, Sunset" from Fiddler on the Roof, before moving on to "Cat's in the Cradle" and then "Yes, We Have No Bananas".
+The joke was very expensive; they had to pay thousands of dollars for the rights to use the songs.
 After Bart is accused of stealing from the church collection plate, he is forced to wear a straitjacket in church, which is a reference to Hannibal Lecter's straitjacket in The Silence of the Lambs.

-"Misirlou", the theme song of the 1994 film Pulp Fiction, plays during Bart and Jessica's date.
+Dick Dale's "Misirlou", the theme of Pulp Fiction (1994), plays during Bart and Jessica's date.
 Bart calls Jessica "smart, beautiful and a liar..." and then claims she is "...so much better than that Sarah, plain and tall".
 The scene then cuts to a shot of a plain and tall girl named Sarah that overhears Bart and begins to cry.
-The Lovejoy family has a replica of Leonardo da Vinci's painting The Last Supper hanging on the wall in their dining room.
+Bart muses that Jessica is "like a Milk Dud: sweet on the outside, poison on the inside."
+The Lovejoy family has a replica of Leonardo da Vinci's The Last Supper hanging on the wall in their dining room.
 The sign on the Springfield Church marquee reads: "Evil Women in History: From Jezebel to Janet Reno".
+Johann Sebastian Bach's "Jesu, Joy of Man's Desiring" can be heard outside the church; Bart assumes it is being sung by Jessica, but it is actually Ned Flanders, a revelation he calls "disturbing".